Assisted Living Facilities: Find Answers to Your Questions and Make an Informed Decision

 Historically, Medicaid only provided assistance for nursing homes and didn't cover expenses for assisted living facilities.
 But many states are enacting changes so that Medicaid will cover ALF expenses.
 However, in the states and regions where Medicaid can be used, it doesn't typically cover all of the costs associated with assisted living.

-According to the American Council on Aging, as of 2019, the District of Columbia and 46 states offer some level of assistance through Home and Community Based Services (HCBS) Medicaid waivers.5 Some state Medicaid plans themselves also offer help with ALF costs.
+According to the American Council on Aging, as of 2019, the District of Columbia and 40 states offer some level of assistance through Home and Community Based Services (HCBS) Medicaid waivers.5 Some state Medicaid plans themselves also offer help with ALF costs.
 Availability varies by each state and district, and there are several types of plans and waivers that can be used.
 Waivers frequently offer higher payments, but they are typically enrollment-capped and require residents to have high-level care needs.
 State Medicaid plans may be lower-paying than waivers, but there are no enrollment caps, and the care requirements usually aren't as restrictive.

 You will definitely need to look into the regulations for your specific area of residence.
 What qualifies as assisted living (and which services are paid for) changes between states and regions.
 Plus, although Medicaid may be used in certain areas, not all ALFs will accept it.
 So, whether Medicaid is an option needs to be assessed on an individual basis because there are many factors to consider.
 It isn't always available, or even the best option.